VardanGrigoryan/thread_pool/README.md

-# thread_pool
+# Thread pool
-When there are completely independent jobs this multiqueue thread pool can be used to run them in parallel.
+This multiqueue thread pool can be used to run embarrassingly parallel jobs.